quesby/quesby-boilerplate/src/content/documentation/troubleshooting.md

 ❌ Content path not found:
 /path/to/content

-Check your contentPath in site.json or the .env variable NEUTRINO_CONTENT_PATH
+Check your contentPath in site.json or the .env variable QUESBY_CONTENT_PATH

 > **Note**: For detailed content configuration, see the [Content Management Guide](./content-management.md#content-basics).
 ```